kristine-e/kristine-e.github.io/_posts/2023-02-20-drawing-pineapples-with-ai.markdown

 So, I've been messing around with this cool web app called [Scribble Diffusion](https://scribblediffusion.com/).

-It uses artificiall intelligence (or A.I.) to transform drawings into more refined images.
+It uses artificial intelligence (or A.I.) to transform drawings into more refined images.
 Pretty neat, huh?

 As you all know, I love pineapples!
 So, I tried sketching some of them.